Department of Labor Logo United States Department of Labor

 2. Small LMAs, as is the case with metropolitan and micropolitan areas, are required to be contiguous.
 First, counties were combined based on the commutation criteria.
 Then, potential multi-county small LMAs were checked for contiguity.
 Noncontiguous portions of potential small LMAs were considered separately.
 If the noncontiguous area contained more than one county, it was reevaluated using (1) above.
 If the noncontiguous area consisted of a single county, it was designated as a separate small LMA.

 3. Subsequent to the verification of contiguity described in (2) above, commuting flows between adjacent small LMAs were evaluated.
 Those areas for which the measures and thresholds specified in (1) above were met merged to form one small LMA.
-This procedure was limited to one iteration, as was the case for metropolitan and micropolitan area delineation under the 2010-based OMB standards.
+This procedure was limited to one iteration, as was the case for metropolitan and micropolitan area delineation under the 2020-based OMB standards.

-Naming Conventions: Single-county small LMA names include the full county name, followed by the state abbreviation, such as "Hill County, TX."
+Naming Conventions: single-county small LMA names include the full county name, followed by the state abbreviation, such as "Hill County, TX."
 Multi-county small LMA names consist of not more than three county names, in descending order of population, followed by the state abbreviation and the term "LMA," as in "Rockbridge-Lexington-Buena Vista, VA LMA."

 Other Defined Areas